ichiLamuchy/MITx-6.00.1/README.md

 # MITx-6.00.1
 Introduction to Computer Science and Programming Using Python from www.edx.org
 \
-I cannot take the final exam as I will be on holiday on the days of exam. :)
+I cannot take the final exam as I will be on holiday on the days of exam:)

 \
 \